MikkelSchubert/adapterremoval/docs/manpage.rst

 Exit status
 -----------

-AdapterRemoval exists with status 0 if the program ran succesfully, and with a non-zero exit code if any errors were encountered.
+AdapterRemoval exists with status 0 if the program ran successfully, and with a non-zero exit code if any errors were encountered.
 Do not use the output from AdapterRemoval if the program returned a non-zero exit code!

 Reporting bugs